Editor’s Note: This article was updated on August 9

-The 4,000-square-foot space was previously home to the high-end Coterie boutique, before that a check cashing business, and going back many years, a porn palace movie theater, which resulted in its cool awning, which still is in place at the entrance—the space has the distinction of being the only place on the street to have one.
+The 4,000-square-foot space was previously home to the high-end Coterie boutique; before that, it was a check-cashing business, and, going back many years, a porn movie theater, which resulted in the cool awning that is still in place at the entrance.

-Kennedy emphasizes that the new spot will not be kitschy or over-staged, with a design aesthetic reminiscent of 1975 to 1985, with several highly Instagrammable features, including antique mirrors; dark woods; colors of avocado, orange and mustard yellow; brass; and authentic vintage speakers from the time period.
-The bar will serve some old-school beers such as Genesee Cream Ale and craft cocktails at reasonable prices.
+Kennedy emphasizes that the new spot is not kitschy or overstaged.
+The design aesthetic is reminiscent of the decade between 1975 to 1985, with several highly Instagrammable features, including antique mirrors, dark woods, brass and authentic vintage speakers from the time period.
+The bar serves some old-school beers such as Genesee Cream Ale and craft cocktails at reasonable prices.

-Music will follow suit, featuring bands from the era, such as Blondie, Madonna, Run-D.M.C., Depeche Mode, the Ramones and the Beastie Boys.
-But the genres will be all over the board—with indie rock and up-tempo rock ’n’ roll.
+The music features bands from the era, such as Blondie, Madonna, Run-D.M.C., Depeche Mode, the Ramones and the Beastie Boys.
+But the genres are all over the board, with indie rock and up-tempo rock ’n’ roll.

-The venue will have multiple spaces and will be divided into a main bar with an area for live DJs catering to different sounds each night, another with lounge seating, an overflow bar offering beer and basic cocktails and a small smoking room in the back complete with cigarette vending machine.
+The venue has multiple spaces and is divided into a main bar with an area for live DJs catering to different sounds each night, another space with lounge seating, an overflow bar offering beer and basic cocktails and a small smoking room in the back complete with a cigarette vending machine.

-As for the name, that’s a nod to what people wore in the era and alludes to both those who wore the comfortable-named clothing back in the day and how those too young to relate will feel coming here.
-“We went through hundreds of names, and couldn’t believe the name Corduroy had no Nevada or federal bar or restaurant trademark,” relates Kennedy.
+As for the name, that’s a nod to those who wore the clothing back in the day and how those too young to relate will feel coming here.
+“We went through hundreds of names, and couldn’t believe the name Corduroy had no Nevada or federal bar or restaurant trademark,” Kennedy says.
 “We’re not trying to make this a theme bar; that’s the last thing we want.
 It’s just a bar.
-We want it to feel like it’s a place that’s always been here and are going back to the basics—a fun, no frills bar that will be a comfortable space you will want to come to.”
+We want it to feel like it’s a place that’s always been here, and we are going back to the basics—a fun, no-frills bar that will be a comfortable space you will want to come to.”